Published: 15-10-2024 14:26 | Updated: 30-10-2024 17:37

 The work of creating a uniform and more stable operation of important research infrastructure at KI is ongoing in KI's management and in various working groups.

 Clearer centralised control over the operation of freezer facilities and other critical facilities will ensure, among other things, that current safety regulations are followed.
-The aim is for this to be completed by the end of the year.
+The aim is for this to be completed during the first half of 2025.

 "It is very positive that compensation has now been paid to those affected by the freezer failure, which means that we can now focus on the future and implement structures that ensure that this cannot happen again," says Matti Sällberg, dean of KI South.